jonathanpberger/design-testing-leanux/deck.md

 ---
 layout: true
-# What does that mean in practice?
+## What does Agile mean in practice?

 ---

-## Always
+### Continuously
-- Outside-In
+- Outside-In Development
-- Lower the cost of change
+- Optimize for Low Cost Of Change
-- shrink feedback loops
+- Optimize for tight feedback loops

 ---

-## Every Week
+### Weekly Cadence
 - Standups
 - Retros
 - IPMs => storywriting